Letianwu/ZMCintegral/README.md

 ## ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Installation

-To run ZMCintegral, the following packages needs to be pre-installed:
+To run ZMCintegral (Numba-Ray version), the following packages needs to be pre-installed:
   - Numba
+  - Ray
   - cudatoolkit
   - Numpy
   - Math